tddapps/blog/_posts/2016-05-05-how-to-run-node-cron-jobs-in-a-docker-container.md

 ```

 ### Why so complicated?
-The biggest hurdle I had to overcome was making the environment variables visible to the cron job.
+The biggest hurdle was making the environment variables visible to the cron job.
 [Since cron knows nothing about the running shell](http://unix.stackexchange.com/a/27291/134094) the best way I could find was to include them in the crontab file.

-The other caveat was that none of this could be done in the Dockerfile because the most of environment variables are being set when the image is run.
+The other caveat was that none of this variable replacing magic could be done in the Dockerfile.
+Why?
+Because most of the environment variables are being set only when the image is run.
 The substitution had to be done at runtime.
 Thus the need for a big shell script.